WALK FOR A CURE

 Memorial Sloan Kettering Cancer Center

 Gastrointestinal stromal tumor (GIST) is a rare type of cancer that affects approximately 40,000 patients with an annual incidence of 5,000 cases in the US.
 It arises from the “pacemaker” cells of the gastrointestinal tract and is mainly characterized by activating mutations in KIT or PDGFRA receptor tyrosine kinases.
 Despite the initial clinical success of imatinib that targets mutant KIT/PDGFRA, nearly all advanced GIST patients develop imatinib-resistance and eventually die of their disease.
 It is critical to gain a better understanding of the pathogenesis of GIST to dissect the molecular underpinning of aggressive and metastatic behaviors and to develop novel treatment strategies that enhance first-line imatinib therapy and target and/or prevent imatinib-resistance.
-Previous studies have focused on understanding and targeting the ICC/GIST lineage-specific transcriptional factor, ETV1, in preclinical models and in an investigator initiated “phase Ib/II study of binimetinib in combination with imatinib in patients with untreated advanced GIST” to directly evaluate the safety and clinical efficacy of this novel combination therapy in advanced GIST.
-The phase Ib portion of the study has been completed and has demonstrated the safety and defined the recommended phase II doses of the combination therapy in GIST patients.
-In a small expansion cohort of patients with SDH-deficient GIST, the combination therapy has shown promising efficacy (Chi P et al., CCR 2022).
-The phase II study has completed accrual and met the primary endpoint with best RECIST objective response rate (ORR) of 68.3% (two-sided 95% CI, 51.9-81.9%; one-sided 90% CI, 57.2-100%) (Chi P, et al., JCO 2022).

-Antonescu Research Lab Synopsis: Proposal for 2023-2024 Funding
+Antonescu Research Lab: Proposal for 2024-2025 Funding

 Cristina R. Antonescu, MD, Memorial Sloan Kettering Cancer Center

-DR. JON TRENT'S IMPACT REPORT
+DR. JON TRENT'S 2024 RESEARCH UPDATE

 Dr. Jon Trent, MD, PhD, and staff for GIST Cancer Research at the University of Miami, Sylvester Comprehensive Cancer Center has been exploring the use of a new medicine for GIST called Procaspase Activating Compound (PAC)-1.
 PAC-1 is designed to make other drugs more effective.
+During the past 10 years, Sylvester Comprehensive Cancer Center’s Sarcoma Program has developed into the largest sarcoma center in the southeastern United States.

 Why Second Opinions Matter for Sarcoma